-There has been emerging evidence that suggests eating at consistent daily times with similar intake throughout(Aqeel, 2020) or more intake preferentially early in the day may lead to better health outcomes.(Almoosawi, 2016; Pot, 2016; Patterson, 2017; Boege, 2020; Dashti, 2020; Zerón-Rugerio, 2020) This latter finding extends to those with diabetes.(Han, 2020) This is thought to be related to the various circadian rhythms in the body, the prominent one being from the suprachiasmatic nucleus in the hypothalamus, with additional ones found in peripheral organs as well.(Chaix, 2019) This leads to various metabolic changes throughout the day, one example being decreased postprandial glucose and insulin levels in the morning relative to the evening, possibly due to improved insulin sensitivity in the morning.(Leung, 2020) Some studies also indicated a greater thermic effect of feeding (discussed in Lesson 1 of this course) as well as carbohydrate oxidation in the morning, with greater lipid oxidation in the evening.(Boege, 2020)
+There has been emerging evidence that suggests eating at consistent daily times with similar intake throughout(Aqeel, 2020) or more intake preferentially early in the day may lead to better health outcomes.(Almoosawi, 2016; Pot, 2016; Patterson, 2017; Boege, 2020; Dashti, 2020; Zerón-Rugerio, 2020) This latter finding extends to those with diabetes.(Han, 2020) This is thought to be related to the various circadian rhythms in the body, the most prominent one being from the suprachiasmatic nucleus in the hypothalamus, with additional ones found in peripheral organs as well.(Chaix, 2019) This leads to various metabolic changes throughout the day, one example being decreased postprandial glucose and insulin levels in the morning relative to the evening, possibly due to improved insulin sensitivity in the morning.(Leung, 2020) There may also be greater carbohydrate oxidation in the morning and greater lipid oxidation in the evening.(Boege, 2020)

-However, there is not much strong evidence indicating a significant benefit to breakfast consumption, though it is possible that uncontrolled late night eating may mitigate benefits that would otherwise be seen in intervention trials(Gwin, 2018):
+There is not much strong evidence indicating a significant benefit to breakfast consumption, though it is possible that uncontrolled late night eating may mitigate benefits that would otherwise be seen in intervention trials(Gwin, 2018) Various reviews include:

-- A 2020 SR/MA of RCTs evaluating people assigned to breakfast or no breakfast groups found no significant differences in any measured anthropometric outcome.(Bohan Brown, 2020)
+- A 2020 SR/MA of RCTs evaluating people assigned to breakfast or no breakfast groups found no significant differences in any measured anthropometric outcomes.(Bohan Brown, 2020)

 - This was mirrored in a separate 2020 SR/MA, though 3 studies with a total of 92 subjects did find an association of increased LDL cholesterol (+9.24 mg/dL) in individuals who skipped breakfast; due to the lack of multiple hypothesis testing correction, small sample size, and the association of breakfast skipping with some unhealthy nutritional components it’s unclear if this cholesterol finding represents a legitimate physiologic aspect of skipping breakfast.(Bonnett, 2020)